irving-statek/open-pnp-wiki/Vision-Solutions.md

 ## Nozzle Offsets

 After the calibration fiducial X, Y coordinates have been determined, we also need the Z coordinates.
-For this we need the nozzle tip (the very point) as the reference.
+Conventionally this Z position will be a negative number; see the [[Machine Axes]] page for an explanation.
+To capture this Z coordinate we need the nozzle tip (the very point) as the reference.
 Therefore, you need to load a nozzle tip to each nozzle and then perform the nozzle offset calibration solutions.

 In the spirit of the holistic approach described above, this step goes both ways: The fiducial will get its Z coordinate, and the nozzle will get its approximate head offsets in X, Y (these will be [calibrated to better precision later](https://github.com/openpnp/openpnp/wiki/Calibration-Solutions#calibrating-precision-camera-to-nozzle-offsets)).